Sustainable governance

 Our goal: a sustainable growth

-Our sustainability strategy is characterised by:
+Our sustainable approach is characterised by:

 - sensitivity to the social context, participating in charitable, cultural and sports initiatives;